aboedo/readme/README.md

 That being said, I can always help make these decisions.
 I have opinions about literally all things, so while I'll typically try to let you make the calls, I'm always happy to provide my two cents.

 ### Turning your ideas into action
 Related to the previous point: while working, you will come up with ideas for improving our product, process, technology, etc. I would very much love to help you carry them through!
-But they need to have a specific purpose that will help a real human (see "Motivations").
+Just as long as they have a specific purpose that will help a real human (see "Motivations").

 # Other